-IF YOU WOULD PREFER TO MAP THE MAZE YOURSELF: The rest is up to you.
-Skip the next few paragraphs, and we'll join you later.

-FOR THOSE OF US WHO ARE USING MY MAPS: The maze is a straightforward proposition.
-Turn to the maze maps at the end of this chapter.

-IF YOU JUST WANT A HINT AS TO WHERE THE EXIT IS: It is in the maze's north wall.
+- ➤ If you would prefer to map the maze yourself The rest is up to you.
+Skip the next few paragraphs, and we'll join you later. - ➤ For those of you who are using my maps The maze is a straightforward proposition.
+Turn to the maze maps at the end of this chapter. - ➤ If you just want a hint as to where the exit is It is in the maze's north wall.

-Inside Mordack's Castle:
+Inside Mordack's Castle